 Types of Refrigerators

 There are many different refrigerator styles and designs.
 Some have attached freezers, exterior water and ice dispensers, or even windows that allow you to see the contents without opening the door.
-However, there’s one major difference you’ll want to keep in mind when designing your kitchen: a freestanding vs. built-in style.
+However, there’s one major difference you’ll want to keep in mind when designing your kitchen: a built vs freestanding style.

 Freestanding Fridges